-7.1 Computer Operation The 6712 controller can be operated from a remote location using a computer.
-There are two different levels of computer control.
-One level-menu control-is used to start and stop the current sampler program (or programs if in Extended programming mode) and to access other menu commands.
+7.1 Computer Operation

+The 6712 controller can be operated from a remote location using a computer.
+There are two different levels of computer control:

+Menu control is used to start and stop the current sampler program (or programs if in Extended programming mode) and to access other menu commands.
 This level of remote operation relies on the sampler program for much of its capabilities.

-The second level-external program control-relies on external programmatic control to drive the operation of the sampler.
-The external controller can turn on the sampler, take a sample, and request sampler status data.
-When under external program control, the sampler controller program and current operation state are ignored.
+External program control ignores the sampler's program and current state.
+Using external control, you can turn on the sampler, take a sample, and request sampler status data.
 The pump, distributor, and serial data output simply respond to the external commands.

-Each level of operation is discussed in the following sections.
-However, before using either level of control you must first establish RS-232 serial communication between the computer and the 6712 controller.
+To operate the sampler remotely on either level, you must first establish RS-232 serial communication between the computer and the 6712 controller.
 To do so:

-- Connect your computer to the 6712 controller's interrogator connector with a standard interrogator cable, P/N 60-2544-044 (for 9-pin serial ports).
+- Connect your computer to the 6712 controller's interrogator port with a standard interrogator cable, P/N 60-2544-044 (for 9-pin serial ports).

-- 2. Configure your communications software (HyperTerminal, for example) for:
+- 2. On your computer, open a terminal emulator program such as HyperTerminal, and configure it for:

-- a baud rate no higher than 19,200
+- · baud rate of 19,200 or less

-- \cdot no parity
+- · no parity

-- · 8 data bits
+- 8 data bits

-- \cdot 1 stop bit
+- · 1 stop bit

-- · VT100 terminal emulation.
+- · VT100 terminal emulation

 - 3. Using your communications software, connect to the sampler.
-Press "?" on the computer keyboard until the sampler returns its banner string.
-A ">" prompt will appear on the screen when it is ready to accept commands.
+Press and hold the question mark (?) on the computer keyboard until the sampler returns its banner string.
+A caret (>) prompt will appear on the screen when the sampler is ready to accept commands.